theme-next/hexo-theme-next/.github/CONTRIBUTING.md

 Before submitting an Issue on GitHub, you can follow the steps below to debug:

-* Execute `hexo clean`, cleare the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader)
+* Execute `hexo clean`, clear the browser cache and disable all CDN services (e.g. Cloudflare Rocket Loader)
 * Switch to another theme and check if the bug still exists (e.g. default theme landscape).
 In other words, prove that this is a NexT issue, not a issue from Hexo.
 * Upgrade theme NexT to the latest version.
 * Upgrade Hexo and Hexo plugins to the latest version.